csv2db/csv2db/README.md

 `csv2db` reads CSV files and loads them into a database.
 Rather than having to go through the CSV data first and find out what columns and data types are present in the CSV files, `csv2db` will read the header in each CSV file and automatically load data into the columns of the same name into the target table.
+The case of the header column names will be preserved as present in the CSV file.
-Spaces in the header column names are automatically replaced with `_` characters, for example the column `station id` in the CSV file will be interpreted as `station_id` column in the table.
+Spaces in the header column names are automatically replaced with `_` characters, for example, the column `station id` in the CSV file will be interpreted as `station_id` column in the table.

 This approach allows you to get data into the database first and worry about the data cleansing part later, which is usually much easier once the data is in the database rather than in the CSV files.